 If you are married, you can file a joint tax return with your spouse even if only one of you had income.
 There is nothing in the tax rules requiring that a husband and wife both have income in order to file jointly.
-Although federal law doesn’t permit same-sex married couples to file jointly as of 2012, most opposite-sex married couples with only one income will be better off filing jointly.

 There are also retirement plan benefits to filing jointly.
 The non-earning, joint-filing spouse can open an IRA in her own name and make contributions to it even though she had no income, which can represent additional tax savings.
 IRS rules dictate that a married couple filing separately loses access to tax credits available to couples who are married filing jointly, including the earned income credit, child and dependent care credit, adoption expense credit and the Hope and Lifetime Learning credits.
-Other credits, such as the child tax credit, are cut in half for marrieds filing separately.

 Although there can be some disadvantages to filing jointly, most of them affect married couples where husband and wife both have taxable income.
 One drawback that affects all joint-filing couples, however, is joint responsibility.
 Both of you share the responsibility for any errors or omissions on the tax return and for any additional tax, penalties and interest that result.

 If you are concerned about that situation for some reason, you may want to consider filing separately.